Chinese regions unveil credit support for virus-hit firms

-BEIJING, Jan 31 (Reuters) - Fiancial regulators in Guangdong province in southern China and in Beijing have unveiled detailed measures to support firms hit by the coronavirus outbreak amid worries about a sharper economic slowdown.
+BEIJING/SHANGHAI (Reuters) - Financial regulators in Guangdong province in southern China, Chengdu and Beijing have unveiled detailed measures to support firms hit by the coronavirus outbreak amid worries about a sharper economic slowdown.

 The banking and insurance regulator in Guangdong, China’s export hub, has pledged to provide support for firms in retail, wholesale, catering, logistics, transportation and tourism sectors that have been hit by the outbreak.